2 What Every Observer Should Know

 2.2.3 What to do during bad storms

-Kitt Peak is very susceptible to bad lightning storms, especially between July and September, and this has caused considerable damage to equipment in the past.
-If a lightning storm occurs close enough that it appears to be a possible threat:
+Kitt Peak is very susceptible to bad lightning storms, especially between July and September.
+This has caused considerable damage to equipment in the past.
+If a lightning storm occurs close when it appears to present considerable risk:

 The lightning shutdown procedure is also posted prominently in the control room.
 During lightning season make sure that you understand how to carry out the procedure in advance of the occasion for implementing it.